Projects

 On Chance

-Juno chatbot is a spinoff of the On Chance project by Jullia Salles.
-Julia explores how randomness changes your life?
+Juno chatbot is a spinoff of the On Chance project by Julia Salles.
+Julia explores how randomness changes your life.
 From the uncertainty about the weather to the choices we make at the supermarket, chance is constantly affecting our lives.
-But if we could have more data and develop more precise models and algorithms, could we predict and control future events?
+But if we had more data and developed more precise models and algorithms, could we predict and control future events?
 On Chance is a documentary chatbot exploring the philosophy and science of randomness.
 Have a chat about how randomness affects our lives and explore the notion of chance through conversations, movie scenes, archive material and original interviews.

-On Chance is part of a research-creation thesis in communication studies aiming to explore how chatbots can be used as interactive tools for conversational documentary storytelling.
+On Chance is part of a research-creation thesis in communication studies, exploring how chatbots can be used as interactive tools for conversational documentary storytelling.
 A chatbot is a human-computer interaction interface that uses artificial intelligence (AI), especially in natural language processing.
 In On Chance, the chatbot is an interactive tool to explore the archive material and original content.

 Ghost River